Chocolate and peppermint is a match made in Christmas heaven, which is why these Chocolate Peppermint Donuts are the heavenliest of all donuts!

 - Add the flour, baking powder, baking soda, sugar, and cinnamon.
 Beat into the wet ingredients.

 - Bake for 10 minutes.
 Remove from oven and transfer to a wire cooling rack to cool.
+(Depending on how many mini muffin tins you have, you will need to bake in batches.)

 Are you making this recipe?
 Show me your version!
 Tag me on Instagram or Facebook!